 Pricing is the one area of business where companies behave as if all their customers are identical - by setting one price for each product.
 The key to developing a comprehensive pricing strategy involves embracing (and profiting from) the fact that customers’ pricing needs differ in three primary ways: pricing plans, product preferences, and product valuations.
 Pick-a-plan, versioning, and differential pricing tactics serve these diverse needs.

 Customers are often interested in a product but refrain from purchasing simply because the pricing plan does not work for them.
 While some want to purchase outright, others may prefer a selling strategy such as rent, lease, or pre-pay.
 A pick-a-plan strategy activates these customers.
 New pricing plans attract customers by providing ownership options, mitigating uncertain value, offering price assurance, and overcoming financial constraints.

 One of the easiest ways to enhance profits and better serve customers is to offer good, better, and best versions – or bronze, silver and gold if you prefer!
 These options allow customers to choose how much to pay for a product – and what will best suit their requirements.

 Implement differential pricing

 For any product, some customers are willing to pay more than others.
-Differential pricing is a method in which a product has different prices based on the type of customer, quantitiy ordered, delivery time, payment terms, etc. Also called discriminatory pricing or multiple pricing.
+Differential pricing is a method in which a product has different prices based on the type of customer, quantity ordered, delivery time, payment terms, etc. Also called discriminatory pricing or multiple pricing.

 Manufacturing can be highly competitive, where innovation is often the only critical differentiator.
 Manufacturing companies need to capture the full value of their broad product lines throughout their entire life cycle and through multiple distribution channels in order to be a leader.
-Since pricing is an underutilized strategy, it creates fertile ground for new profits.
+Since pricing is an underutilised strategy, it creates fertile ground for new profits.